Race to replace Katie Porter in OC's 47th Congressional District could decide control of House

 The seat is open after Rep. Katie Porter ran for Senate.
 Democrat Dave Min is up against Republican Scott Baugh.

-"Scott Baugh represents an old guard here in California -- an old guard that represents xenophobia and hate, that takes extreme views on things like abortion," said Min.
-"Scott Baugh has said he stands with Donald Trump 100%, has refused to recognize 2020 election results as legitimate.
+"Scott Baugh represents an old guard here in Orange County that takes extreme views on things like abortion," said Min.
+"Scott Baugh is someone who has said repeatedly he stands 100% with Donald Trump, has refused to recognize the 2020 election results as legitimate.
 So I think he's out of touch with the values of this district."

 The district includes a large section of Orange County including Seal Beach, Huntington Beach, Irvine, Costa Mesa, and Newport Beach